 The collapse of the formal State occurred at the onset of the conflict and lasted for 10 years.
-A review of what happened during this period may help understand the destination of the post conflict path taken - with both negative and possibly positive dimensions.
+A review of this period may help explain the direction of the post conflict path taken - with both negative and possibly positive dimensions.